GhostYiL/Files/README.md

 # Files
-Its simple Data Base For protected parts of BeansTool
+Its simple Data Base For protected parts of BeansTools